system7-open-source/imamd/README.rst

 `IMAMD`_ (IMAM Dashboard) is a project developed for `UNICEF`_ and intended to leverage information technology, libre software ideals and the existing cellular network infrastructure to help in implementation and coordination of Integrated Management of Acute Malnutrition programmes on a local and national level.

+Please watch the following short video to see`WHY`_ projects like this one are important.

 Acronyms and Problem Domain Vocabulary
 **************************************